 If.Given you are not taking a mortgage you have the choice not to have searches carried out although no lawyer would advise that you don't.
 With plenty of history conveyancing in Clent the following are instances of what can appear and therefore impact market value: Enforcement Actions, Overdue Charges, Outstanding Grants, Railway Schemes,...

-Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a straight forward, chain free conveyancing.
+I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what should have been a straight forward, no chain conveyancing.
 Clent is where the house is located.
-Can you offer any assistance?
+What do you suggest?

-Flying freeholds in Clent are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Clent you would need to get your solicitor to go through the deeds thoroughly.
+Flying freeholds in Clent are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Clent you must be sure that your lawyer goes through the deeds very carefully.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Clent may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Is there a distinction between surveying and conveyancing in Clent?